jimdigriz/bratwurst/board/ar7/wag54g/README.md

  * pin 01, default 1, dir in: fixed on
  * pin 02, default 1, dir in: fixed on
  * pin 03, default 0, dir in: fixed off
- * pin 04, default 0, dir in: status led {0}
+ * pin 04, default 0, dir in: status LED {0}
- * pin 05, default 1, dir in: status led {1}
+ * pin 05, default 1, dir in: status LED {1}
- * pin 06, default 1, dir in: WLAN led
+ * pin 06, default 1, dir in: WLAN LED
  * pin 07, default 0, dir in: ?
- * pin 08, default 1, dir in: status led {2}
+ * pin 08, default 1, dir in: status LED {2}
  * pin 09, default 0, dir in: ?
- * pin 10, default 1, dir in: reset ethernet - CAUTION, it is a latch (0 - reset, 1 - start however lights lock on)
+ * pin 10, default 1, dir in: reset Ethernet - CAUTION, it is a latch (0 - reset, 1 - start however lights lock on)
  * pin 11, default 1, dir in: reset key (0 - off, 1 = pressed)
  * pin 12, default 1, dir in: ?
  * pin 13, default 1, dir in: ?